Platform shoe: 1990s

+Shoe designer John Fluevog's "Munster" platform shoe, conceived of in 1989, would receive wide exposure in 1990.
+It was a cartoonish-looking front-buckled shoe on a blocky, sculptural, slightly flared, medium-high platform sole and high, exaggeratedly shaped Louis heel, initially in black but soon offered in an array of colors and patterns.
+Singer Lady Miss Kier of Deee-Lite wore a pair on the cover of their popular first album in 1990 and in the video for their huge hit "Groove is in the Heart," which featured a melange of 60s-revival, 70s-revival, and hiphop looks and sounds, major trends of the period.
+The following year, popular singer Madonna wore them in her tour film Truth or Dare, alongside avant-garde outfits from Jean-Paul Gaultier.

 Vivienne Westwood, the UK fashion designer, re-introduced the high heeled platform shoe into high fashion in the early 1990s; it was while wearing a pair of Super-Elevated Gillie with five-inch platforms and nine-inch heels that the supermodel Naomi Campbell fell on the catwalk at a fashion show.
 However, they did not catch on quickly and platform shoes only began to resurface in mainstream fashion in the late 1990s, thanks in part to the UK singing group the Spice Girls.
 The all-girl group was often seen in tall platform sneakers and boots.
 The footwear brand Buffalo created the famous platform sneakers worn by members of the group.

 The United Kingdom (and European) experience of platform shoes was somewhat different from that of the United States.
 The long, pointed shoes of the early 2000s, giving an elongated look to the foot, have been more popular in the US than in the UK.